May-Jun 2024 • Silver Icing

 The Approach

-I started by reviewing existing UI across products to see where patterns repeated, broke, or were being improvised.
-This helped me identify what actually needed to be standardized.
+I started by auditing our existing products to see where patterns repeated, broke, or were being improvised, which defined exactly what needed to be standardized.
+From there, I used Atomic Design principles to build the system from the ground up:

 Identified reusable patterns before designing more complex components